Wondering how to please a woman sexually? You’ve come to the right place.

 Read on to learn about how men and women experience pleasure differently, as well as tips on how to please a woman and increase her pleasure — maybe even alongside your own.

-If you’re under the misguided impression that what feels good for you feels good for her, throttle back a bit, bro.
+If you’re under the misguided impression that what feels good for you feels good for her, let’s pause for a moment and rethink that assumption.
 Sexual pleasure is a complex and subjective experience, and it can differ greatly between individuals, regardless of their gender.

 Consider the outcomes — a 2016 study of more than 50,000 adults found that while 95 percent of men reported having an orgasm during their last sexual encounter, only 65 percent of women did.

-Women can experience multiple orgasms, while men — who are unable to do so — experience something called a refractory period.
+Women can experience multiple orgasms in succession, while men — who are unable to do so — experience something called a refractory period.
 During this time, they’re unable to perform sexually for minutes or hours after their most recent orgasm.

 In other words, sexual pleasure is basically a different language for women, thanks to differences in physiology and psychological factors.